MARTIN Young made a brave fist of trying to make the cut after qualifying for the British Seniors Open at Sunningdale.

 Martin Young Neil Dawson

-Three-time Hampshire amateur champion Martin Young with his caddy on Sunnigdale’s Old Course during the British Seniors Open
+Three-time Hampshire county champion Martin Young with caddy Neil Dawson on Sunnigdale’s Old Course during the British Seniors Open.
+Picture by ANDREW GRIFFIN / AMG PICTURES

 error: Content is protected !!